Edith Peinemann: Later career

 Peinemann has continued her career over the following decades, becoming a professor of music at Frankfurt University of Music and Performing Arts from 1976, and is listed among their notable teachers, having taught other notable violinists, including Yaakov Rubinstein.
-She performed as soloist with the Cleveland Symphony in July 1987.
+She performed as soloist with the Cleveland Orchestra in July 1987.
 Some of her other students have included Veronica Kröner, and Harriet Cohen.

 Music professor Dr. David C. F. Wright, in an article acknowledging her contributions, notes that she made her American debut at Carnegie Hall in 1965.
 In later years, she gave master classes at the Cleveland Institute of Music, Indiana University at Bloomington, Kusatsu Festival in Japan and the Lucerne Conservatory.
 In 2005, she was the international president of the European String Teachers Association (ESTA).
 Wright offers his impression of her abilities:

 Critic Roger Hecht described her recorded performance with Kempe: